 Development proposals within the defined consultation areas around safeguarded facilities should demonstrate that they would not prevent or prejudice the use of those facilities.
-The County Council will oppose development proposals which would prevent or prejudice the use of safeguarded facilities for those purposes unless suitable alternative provision is made.
+The County Council will oppose development proposals which would prevent or prejudice the use of safeguarded facilities for those purposes unless suitable alternative provision is made, or the applicant demonstrates that those facilities no longer meet the needs of the waste management industry or the relevant sewerage company.

-In addition, any development proposed within 50 metres of a pumping station (as identified through the planning application) will be subject to consultation with the relevant waste water management company by the planning authority responsible for determining the application.
+In addition, any development proposed within 50 metres of a pumping station (as identified through the planning application) will be subject to consultation with the relevant sewerage company by the planning authority responsible for determining the application.